How Will the Future Workplaces Be Like

-As an example where a few of these can be seen used in one is Spotify.
+An example where a few of these can be seen used in one is Spotify.
 It is offering flexible public holidays, which allow employees to trade a public holiday in the country where they’re working for a holiday celebrated in the employee’s native country.
-There are quite a few more examples, but in the future those will be the main conditions when applying for a new job, that possible employee will request.
+There are quite a few more examples, but in the future, those will be the main conditions when applying for a new job, that possible employee will request.

 Co-working offices lately have become very popular amongst small businesses and freelancers.
-It not only pushes you to work more efficiently as you’re located in a more work enhancing environment, it also lets you network with other specialists, which can be crucial in the development for your business or your personal career.
-And actually, this also applies for huge companies like Apple, Microsoft, Facebook, Alibaba and more.
-They’ve moved part of its employees to co-working spaces, because for them it reduces overhead costs, it is helpful in talent attraction and opens up collaboration opportunities with other companies.
+It not only pushes you to work more efficiently as you’re located in a more work-enhancing environment, but it also lets you network with other specialists, which can be crucial in the development of your business or your personal career.
+And actually, this also applies to huge companies like Apple, Microsoft, Facebook, Alibaba, and more.
+They’ve moved part of its employees to co-working spaces because for them it reduces overhead costs, it is helpful in talent attraction, and opens up collaboration opportunities with other companies.
 As stated by Steve King (Partner at Emergent Research):

 “Corporate co-working and a niche co-working are the future of the industry”.

-These are the reasons why these kind of workplaces will keep on growing and opening more new spaces.
-We could also possibly see different co-working spaces dedicated to specific industries and equipped with necessary equipment for them, which otherwise would be impossible to afford at a very early stage of development.
+These are the reasons why this kind of workplace will keep on growing and opening more new spaces.
+We could also possibly see different co-working spaces dedicated to specific industries and equipped with the necessary equipment for them, which otherwise would be impossible to afford at a very early stage of development.